ivandustin/crucifixion/README.md

 >
 > — _Matthew 26:20_

-> And when it was evening, he came with the twelve.
+> When it was evening, he came with the twelve.
 >
 > — _Mark 14:17_

-> And when the hour came, he reclined at table, and the apostles with him.
+> When the hour came, he reclined at table, and the apostles with him.
 >
 > — _Luke 22:14_